 Getting Materials and Creating the Cut Templates

-The snowmen’s uniforms are made out of an outdoor nylon fabric that we purchased from Jo-Ann Fabrics.
+The snowmen’s uniforms are made out of an outdoor nylon fabric that we purchased from Jo-Ann Fabrics (LGST Sport Nylon White 714045002874).
 It is similar to “rip stop” fabric, but doesn’t have the actual grid pattern that stops rips from happening.
-We purchased TODO yards of the fabric at a price of TODO price per yard.
-However, Jo-Ann was running a sale to get any one item at half price and we were pleasantly surprised to find that applied to fabric by the yard as well!
+We purchased about 15 yards of the fabric at a price of $4 per yard (originally $8).
+Jo-Ann was running a sale to get any one item at half price and we were pleasantly surprised to find that applied to fabric by the yard as well so we had more than enough fabric for all 12 snowmen for $65!

 Each uniform is made of 6 vertical panels of fabric.
 Rose used CAD to create two templates for cutting the fabric and printed them out to scale.
 One template is used for the center 4 of the 6 panels for each snowman.
 The other template is a slight bit wider, and is used for the two end panels of each snowman.
 The extra width allows room for installing snaps and for the overlap of the fabric when snapping the ends together.